Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization: Introduction

 \section{Introduction}

 Supervised learning has achieved great success in many applications.
-However, an unignorable limitation for most of the existing supervised learning algorithms is that they model complex objects as a single feature vector and cannot make fine-grained predictions without corresponding supervision, e.g., learning to localize the region of interest within an image from coarse-grained image-level supervision.
-Unfortunately, acquiring fine-grained labels is often not only a tedious task but also prohibitively expensive, especially for applications that require a high level of domain-specific expertise, such as medical image classifications \cite{Sirinukunwattana2016}.
+However, an important limitation of existing supervised learning algorithms is that they model complex objects as a single feature vector and thus cannot make fine-grained predictions without the corresponding level of supervision, e.g., localizing the region of interest within an image from coarse-grained image-level supervision.
+Unfortunately, acquiring fine-grained labels is often not only a tedious task but also prohibitively expensive, especially for applications that require a high level of domain-specific expertise such as drug activity prediction \cite{Dietterich1997} and medical image classification \cite{Lu2021}.

-Multi-instance learning (MIL) \cite{Dietterich1997} is a weakly supervised learning paradigm originally proposed for drug activity prediction, where the task is to predict whether a molecule is suitable for binding to a target receptor.
-Since a molecule can take many low-energy conformations and whether the molecule is suitable for making drugs depends on some specific but unknown conformations, objects in MIL are represented by groups of instances called \textit{bags} where each instance is described by its own feature vector, instead of represented by a single feature vector as in standard supervised learning.
-Because only molecule-level drug binding suitability is known to human experts, MIL algorithms are only coarsely supervised at the bag level, and fine-grained labels for the instances are unknown.
+Multi-Instance Learning (MIL) \cite{Dietterich1997} is a weakly supervised learning paradigm originally proposed for drug activity prediction, where the task is to predict whether a molecule is suitable for binding to a target receptor.
+Since a molecule can take many low-energy conformations and its suitability for making drugs depends on some specific but unknown conformations, objects in MIL are represented by groups of instances called \textit{bags} where each instance is described by its own feature vector, instead of represented by a single feature vector as in standard supervised learning.
+Because only molecule-level drug binding suitability is known to human experts, MIL algorithms are only coarsely supervised at the bag-level, while fine-grained instance labels are unknown.

-Based on the bag-level supervision, the prediction tasks of MIL are two folds: predicting the bag labels, e.g., whether a molecule is suitable for making drugs or a medical image contains cancerous cells; and predicting the instance labels, e.g., specific conformations are suitable or which cells are cancerous.
-The task of instance label prediction arguably provides more utility than the bag label prediction task as the capability of learning fine-grained labels from coarse-grained supervision significantly reduces the labeling costs and, at the same time, offers better interpretability.
+Utilizing the bag-level supervision, the prediction tasks of MIL are two-fold: predicting the bag labels, e.g., whether a molecule is suitable for making drugs or a human organ contains cancerous cells; and predicting the instance labels, e.g., which specific molecular conformations are suitable or which particular cells are cancerous.
+Although theoretical results have demonstrated the feasibility of learning accurate instance concepts from bag labels \cite{Doran2016}, the empirical performances of weakly supervised instance label predictions are far behind their fully supervised counterparts.

-Unfortunately, even though theoretical results have shown the feasibility of learning accurate instance concepts from coarse-grained bag-level supervision \cite{Doran2016}, most of the previous MIL algorithms focus on the task of predicting bag labels \cite{Zhou2009,Wei2017}, and are not able to accurately predict instance labels.